karencfisher/chat_agent/README.md

 ```

-Or, you can make one prompt to chain the two tasks together, as in the example earlier above. ("Find and display ..." for example.)
+Or, if you prefer, you can make one prompt to chain the two tasks together, as in the example earlier above. ("Find and display ...")

 ## Inspirations